Adventures in a post-rational world

 His speed slowed dramatically as his feet touched the ground.
 Running, he quickly came to a full stop, the air heavy with heat after the cool rush while landing.

 He placed the rear of the wing on the ground and unclipped the harness.
-He was lowering the front of the gliderwing to the ground as he detected movement in his peripheral vision as he turned.
+He was lowering the front of the gliderwing to the ground as he detected movement in his peripheral vision.
 Oddjob ran towards his position, his tall form rippling in the heat.

 John inspected the wing for damage as it rested on the ground.
 The hexpanels looked in perfect shape, their reflective surface unmarred despite several days use.